kebien6020/wikipedia-viewer/README.md

 ## About this

-This is a little project for a FreeCodeCamp chanllenge.
+This is a little project for a FreeCodeCamp challenge.